Have you turned the appropriate age to drive and are eager to get on the road?

 Keep your hands on the wheel at all times when you are operating the vehicle.
-Your goal should be for the administrator to feel safe.
-Keeping your hands on the wheel is a good habit when driving even after you’re licensed.
-The proper hand position is at nine and three when holding the steering wheel.
-If you drive one-handed at the twelve o’clock position you will fail your test.
+Your goal should be for the administrator to feel safe while you take the driving test.
+Keeping your hands on the wheel is a good habit when driving even after you're licensed.
+The proper hand position is at ten and two when holding the steering wheel.
+If you drive one-handed at the twelve o'clock position you will fail your test.

 Stop at stop signs and properly change lanes.